weldr/lorax/docs/mkksiso.rst

 kickstart boot.iso will include this support as well.

 ``mkksiso`` needs to be run as root, it depends on mounting the original iso and you need to be root to be able to do that.
+The host system architecture needs to match that of the iso. ``mkksiso`` will raise an error if it finds a .discinfo on the iso with a mismatched arch.

 mkksiso cmdline arguments